oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Those are just a few questions to get started thinking about the system.

+**Expected results**: Users will be able to navigate to a dashboard containing existing requests for new explorations and collections.
+They will be able to create new requests and view their own.
+Creators will be able to solve these requests in some way by creating an exploration or collection and addressing a particular request or requests.
+The exact nature of this resolving behavior is up to the student and will be discussed as part of this project.

 ### Required skills/knowledge

 This is an end-to-end project and involves quite a lot of hands-on work with both frontend and backend code.